silversub/terraform/provider/container-data-sources.md

 * `vpc_id` -  The Id of VPC
 * `worker_count` - The number of worker nodes per zone in the worker pool.
 * `flavor` - The flavour of the worker node.
-* `zones` - A nested block describing the zones of this worker_pool.
+* `zones` - A nested block describes the zones of this worker_pool.
 Nested zones blocks have the following structure:
   * `subnet-id` -  The worker pool subnet to assign the cluster.
   * `name` -  Name of the zone.
 * `labels` -  Labels on all the workers in the worker pool.